Scopariinae

 (NCBI-index: 1.100990)

 The Pied Grey (Eudonia delunella) is a Grey that is difficult to distinguish from the other species.
 Identification is based on the black spots on the top of the forewing.
 The most characteristic is the black spot where the X can be seen in the Greys.
-They fly from dusk and the flying period in one generation is from July to September.
+They fly from dusk, and the flying period for one generation is from July to September.
 The wingspan is 17-18mm.
 Host plant: Mosses and algae on fruit trees.
 Dutch name: Zwartvlekgranietmot.
 Frisian name:

 Flying period: